Harsh-2006-git/Healthcare-HDIMS/README.md

 📬 Contact

-For any inquiries, reach out via your-email@example.com or open an issue on GitHub.
+For any inquiries, reach out via your-  harmanmode79@gmail.com or open an issue on GitHub.

 ⭐ If you like this project, please star this repo on GitHub!